wkeeling/selenium-wire/README.rst

 =============

-Selenium Wire extends Selenium's Python bindings giving your tests access to the underlying requests made by the browser.
-Seleniumwire is a lightweight, *pure Python* library with *no external dependencies* other than on Selenium itself.
+Selenium Wire extends Selenium's Python bindings to give your tests access to the underlying requests made by the browser.
+Selenium Wire is a lightweight, *pure Python* library with *no external dependencies* other than on Selenium itself.

-With Selenium Wire you get a user-friendly API for accessing things such as the request/response headers, status code and body content.
+With Selenium Wire, you author your tests in just the same way as you do with Selenium, but you get an additional user-friendly API for accessing things such as the request/response headers, status code and body content.

 .. image:: https://img.shields.io/badge/python-3.5%2C%203.6%2C%203.7-blue.svg
     :target: https://pypi.python.org/pypi/selenium-wire